 Watch the felt hibiscus video tutorial below, or follow along with these written instructions:

-- Cut your felt according to the pattern at the bottom of the post.
+- Cut your felt according to the pattern.
 Finely fringe the yellow piece for the stamen and the pink piece for the stamen 4 times.
 Use pinking shears on the green half circle on the curved side.

 - Color the inner parts of the hibiscus petals with pink marker, dabbing excess ink off on a piece of scrap paper.
 Color the fringed end of the pink stamen on both sides.